rene-mdd/crypto-calculator/README.md

-#crypto calculator

-#Calculator with live prices of mayor cryptocurrencies.
+Widget to calculate today's prices of mayor cryptocurrencies in USD and EUR.